 HOW WILL I KNOW IF I AM SELECTED FOR VERIFICATION?

 If a student's SAR indicates that he/she was selected for verification or if the Financial Aid Office determines that the student's application needs to be verified, the student and his/her parent(s) will be required to provide supporting documents to the Financial Aid Office.
-Students will be notified by e-mail to their college e-mail address.
+Students will be notified by e-mail to their college e-mail address and told to check their OneACCS student portal for information.
 Students need to monitor their e-mail accounts.
-Students can also check financial aid information using their myCA account.

 HOW WILL I KNOW WHAT ADDITIONAL DOCUMENTATION IS REQUIRED FOR VERIFICATION, WHERE TO SEND IT, OR WHEN TO SEND IT BY?

 If a student's SAR indicates he/she was selected for verification or if the Financial Aid Office determines that the application needs to be verified, the student and his/her parent(s) will be required to provide supporting documents to the Financial Aid Office.
-Students will be notified by email to their campus email addresses of what additional information needs to be provided.
-Students need to monitor this email account.
-Students can also check their financial aid information using their myCA accounts to see what documents they need to send in.
+Students will be notified by email to their campus that they have a notification and they need to check their OneACCS student portal to find out what additional information needs to provided.
+Students need to check their financial aid information using their OneACCS accounts to see what documents they need to send in.

 Yes.
 Participation in the verification process is not optional.
 If a student who is selected does not submit the required documentation by the established deadline, the student will not be eligible to receive federal financial aid from the College.